 Entrepreneurs are a courageous bunch.
 Financing a startup takes creativity and bravery, since your only collateral may be your business plan, reputation and personal outlays of cash.
-Do you want to know how to get funds to start a business?
+Do you want to know how to finance a business?
 You need seed money, which oftentimes comes in the form of donations by friends and family or loans backed by the Small Business Administration (SBA).

 1. “Family-and-friends” investments

 A 2008 study by the Global Entrepreneurship Monitor determined that donations by friends and family are vital to the small business world.
 The study found that startup founders’ family and friends contributed an average of more than $17,000 per startup!
-So when you’re working on how to get funds to start a business, hold your network near and dear.
+So when you’re working on how to get funding for a business, hold your network near and dear.
 In addition to contributing seed funds, your network is also a source of raving fan customers once you launch your business.

 2. SBA-backed loans

-When you’re strategizing around how to get funding for a startup business, you may be eligible for SBA-backed loans.
+When you’re strategizing around how to fund a business from scratch, you may be eligible for SBA-backed loans.
 Loans backed by the SBA are low-interest alternatives to higher-interest traditional loans available only to low-risk ventures.

 While the SBA lending program was hit hard by the financial crisis of 2008, it is on the rebound now, having recovered by 80% in the first year alone after the financial meltdown.
-SBA loans are now a viable option for mastering how to get funding for a small business.
+SBA loans are now a viable option for mastering how to get funding for a business venture.

 How to fund a business that’s already established